 The Dragon, that Sabalom Glitz tells the Doctor about, turns out to look awfully like a Xenomorph from the Alien franchise.
 Along with the same melting-face death SFX, from Indiana Jones.
 Dragonfire borrows heavily from its contemporary peers.

 It’s finally nice, to see the back of companion Mel, who inexplicably decides to take off with Sabalom Glitz.
 A rest from her ear-shattering scream – is long overdue.
 The inclusion of Ace, as new companion (arguably the best and least annoying of the Doctor’s 80’s companions) – is a positive step.

-There is enough here, to suggest that Dragonfire just about edges all of the other season 24 episodes, as the best – that 24 has to offer.
+There is enough here, to suggest that Dragonfire just about edges, all of the other season 24 stories; as the best – that 24 has to offer.